Automatic check out machine! All you need to do is drop insert your key to check out! Quick and easy π

 Tokaido Line at Platform 9 or 10

 Try to get there earlier and ask someone for the exact train to board.
 Thank God we did otherwise we would have boarded the wrong train!
-Ours was the Super View Odoriko train, which was an express train that stopped at less stops than the regular train and hence more expensive!
+Ours was the Super View Odoriko train, which was an express train that stopped at fewer stops than the regular train and hence more expensive!

 On our Superview Ordoriko train to Izu!